-Separate estimates will be prepared for each new non-identical building, structure, or addition costing over \$50,000 contract cost.
-Costs of alteration work to existing buildings will not be included with the building addition costs.
-When one construction contract contains more than one type of work (new construction, repair, equipment installation, etc.), the estimate shall be structured such that each type of work is identified separately.
-In addition to an overall or master summary sheet, each type of work requires a separate summary sheet.
-Costs from these separate summary sheets must be directly transferable to the master summary sheet.
+- Separate estimates will be prepared for each new non-identical building, structure, or addition costing over \$50,000 contract cost.
+Costs of alteration work to existing buildings will not be included with the building addition costs. - 2.
+Non-capital renovation projects may not require detailed cost estimates.
+Coordinate specific requirements with the VT PM. - 3.
+When the estimates exceed the approved or proposed construction budgets, the University, in consultation with their design and cost consultants, shall describe how they will address this issue. - 4.
+When one construction contract contains more than one type of work (new construction, repair, equipment installation, etc.), the estimate shall be structured such that each type of work is identified separately. - a.
+Include an overall or master summary sheet. - b.
+Include a separate summary sheet for each type of work. - c.
+Costs from separate summary sheets must be directly transferable to the master summary sheet.
 Refer to the notes on the Building Cost Summary form.